courageokeadu/Teen-Social-Media-Impact-SQL-Analysis/README.md

 2. Is higher social media usage associated with academic performance among teenagers?

-3. Is higher social media usage associated w
+3. Is higher social media usage associated with?